 "Screening" means testing for a disease even if you have no symptoms.
 The prostate specific antigen (PSA) blood test and digital rectal examination (DRE) are two tests that are used to screen for prostate cancer.
 Both are used to detect cancer early.
 However, these tests are not perfect.
 Abnormal results with either test may be due to benign prostatic enlargement (BPH) or infection, rather than cancer.

-The American Urological Association (AUA) recommends talking with your health care provider about if you should be screened and when.
-To find out if prostate cancer screening is right for you, take our Risk Assessment Test.
-Take your results to your next appointment and talk with your health care provider about the benefits and risks of screening.
-There are two types of screenings, they are:
+The American Urological Association (AUA) recommends talking with your healthcare provider about whether or not you should be screened.
+To find out if prostate cancer screening is a good idea, take our Know Your Stats Risk Assessment Test.
+Tell your results to your healthcare provider when you talk about the benefits and risks of screening.

-The prostate-specific antigen (PSA) blood test is the main method for screening for prostate cancer.
-This blood test measures the level of prostate-specific antigen (PSA) in the blood.
-PSA is a protein made only by the prostate gland.
-The PSA test can be done in a lab, hospital or health care provider's office.
-There is no special preparation.
-The PSA test should come before the health care provider does a DRE.
-Ejaculation can raise the PSA level for 24 to 48 hours.
-So the patient should not ejaculate for two days before a PSA test.
+The prostate-specific antigen (PSA) blood test is one way to screen for prostate cancer.
+This blood test measures the level of PSA in the blood.
+PSA is a protein made only by the prostate and prostate cancers.
+The test can be done in a lab, hospital or healthcare provider's office.

 Who Should Get Screened?

 Screening is recommended if you are a man:

 - Between 55–69 years old

 - Have a family history of prostate cancer